shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 -   Unfocused: Half the spellcaster’s prime modifier for this spell cast, rounded up.
 -   Weak: Decrease all healing, damage, and temporary hp this spell grants by 1.
 -   Thought Consuming: This spell cast requires sustaining, if it doesn’t already.
--   Ephemeral: This spell cast’s effects are temporary, even if explicitly stated to be permanent.
-This spell cast automatically dissipates when the caster falls asleep, goes unconscious, or dies.
 -   Bumped: This spell cast costs 1 AP extra.
 If the caster can’t pay the additional AP cost, the spell fails, still spending any MP already spent.
 -   Slow: This spell cast takes twice as long to cast, if the cast time is 1 minute or more.
 -   Small: Half this spell cast’s radius and/or diameter, if it has an area of effect.